HTMLMin/Laravel-HTMLMin/README.md

 This interface defines the public method a minifier class must implement.
 Such a class must only provide a `'render'` method which takes one parameter as a string, and should return a string.
 This package ships with 4 implementations of this interface, but these classes are not intended for public use, so have no been documented here.
 You can see the source [here](https://github.com/GrahamCampbell/Laravel-HTMLMin/tree/master/src/Minifiers).

+##### Http\Middleware\MinifyMiddleware

+You may put the `GrahamCampbell\Throttle\Http\Middleware\MinifyMiddleware` middleware in front of your routes to live minify them.
+Note that this middleware allows you to achieve maximal results, though at a performance cost because of it running on each request instead of once like the built in blade minification.
+It may be useful for you to take a look at the [source](https://github.com/GrahamCampbell/Laravel-Throttle/blob/master/src/Http/Middleware/ThrottleMiddleware.php) for this, read the [tests](https://github.com/GrahamCampbell/Laravel-HTMLMin/blob/master/tests/Functional/MiddlewareTest.php), or check out Laravel's [documentation](http://laravel.com/docs/5.1/middleware) if you need to.

 ##### HTMLMinServiceProvider

 This class contains no public methods of interest.
 This class should be added to the providers array in `config/app.php`.
-This class will setup ioc bindings and register automatic blade/live minification based on the config.
+This class will setup ioc bindings and register automatic blade minification based on the config.

-##### Filters

-You may put the `htmlmin` filter in front of your routes to live minify their responses.
-This filter will always minify them even when live minification is disabled because the live minification config setting defines if all html responses should be minified.
-This filter allows you to selectively choose which routes to minify.
-It may be useful for you to take a look at the [source](https://github.com/GrahamCampbell/Laravel-HTMLMin/blob/master/src/filters.php) for this, read the [tests](https://github.com/GrahamCampbell/Laravel-HTMLMin/blob/master/tests/Functional/FilterEnabledTest.php), or check out Laravel's [documentation](http://laravel.com/docs/routing#route-filters) if you need to.

 ##### Further Information